Samsung buys chipmaker CSR's handset technology

 | LONDON/SEOUL

-LONDON/SEOUL Samsung Electronics Co has bought chipmaker CSR Plc's mobile phone connectivity and location technology for $310 million in a deal that strengthens the South Korean company's smartphone platform and patent portfolio.
+LONDON/SEOUL Samsung Electronics (005930.KS) has bought chipmaker CSR's CSR.L mobile phone connectivity and location technology for $310 million in a deal that strengthens the South Korean company's smartphone platform and patent portfolio.

 CSR's chief executive Joep van Beurden said the British firm's Bluetooth, WiFi and location technology was cutting edge, but it was losing ground in smartphones to bigger rivals who were combining more functions in a single platform.

-"There is a big war going on between the giants of the semiconductor industry like Qualcomm Inc, Intel and Samsung LSI to deliver the complete solution into smartphones," he said in an interview on Tuesday.
+"There is a big war going on between the giants of the semiconductor industry like Qualcomm (QCOM.O), Intel (INTC.O) and Samsung LSI to deliver the complete solution into smartphones," he said in an interview on Tuesday.

 "Our team and technology - location and connectivity - is in its own right an extremely important part of that platform, but it is even more important if it completes your product offering and that is exactly what Samsung is doing."

-Shares in the Cambridge-based group closed up 33 percent at 295 pence after reaching a 12-month high of 302 pence in the session, as analysts welcomed CSR's exit from handset chips.
+Shares in the Cambridge-based group jumped 39 percent to a 12-month high of 302 pence, as analysts welcomed CSR's exit from the handset market.

 "Disposing of the handset business where CSR has been struggling to remain competitive looks to be a good move," said Singer Capital Markets.

-However, the deal sent shares in chip rival Broadcom Corp down 3 percent to $29.85 in Tuesday trading on Nasdaq as some investors worried that a combined Samsung and CSR would eat into Broadcom's business.

-Bernstein analyst Stacy Rasgon said the deal would be "most negative for Broadcom" because it is a very large supplier of chips to Samsung.

-Samsung said the deal would add more capability to its platforms featuring the application processors that power the world's most popular smartphones and tablets - Apple Inc's iPhone, iPad and its own Galaxy products.
+Samsung said the deal would add more capability to its platforms featuring the application processors that power the world's most popular smartphones and tablets - Apple's (AAPL.O) iPhone, iPad and its own Galaxy products.

 "By leveraging CSR's R&D capability, Samsung will strengthen its application processor platform and solidify its position as a leading semiconductor solutions provider," said Stephen Woo, Samsung's president of System LSI Business, Device Solutions.